Nunavut: Alcohol and tobacco

 Due to prohibition laws influenced by local and traditional beliefs, Nunavut has a highly regulated alcohol market.
 The territory is the last outpost of prohibition in Canada, and it is often easier to obtain firearms than alcohol.
-Alcohol remains prohibited in six communities across the territory: Arivat, Coral Harbour, Goja Haven, Kugaaruk, Pangnirtung and Sanikiluaq.
+Alcohol remains prohibited in six communities across the territory: Arivat, Coral Harbour, Gjoa Haven, Kugaaruk, Pangnirtung and Sanikiluaq.

 Although every community in Nunavut has slightly differing regulations, as a whole it is still very restrictive.
 Seven communities have complete bans against alcohol and another 14 have orders being restricted by local committees.
 Due to these laws, a lucrative bootlegging market has appeared in which people mark up the prices of bottles by extraordinary amounts.
 The RCMP estimate Nunavut's bootleg liquor market rakes in some $10 million a year.

 Despite the restrictions, alcohol's availability leads to widespread alcohol-related crime.
-One estimation states some 95% of police calls are alcohol-related.
+One estimation states that some 95% of police calls are alcohol-related.
 Alcohol is also believed to be a contributing factor to the territory's high rates of violence, suicide, and homicide.
 A special task force created in 2010 to study and address the territory's increasing alcohol-related problems recommended the government ease alcohol restrictions.
 With prohibition shown to be highly ineffective historically, some believe these laws contribute to the territory's widespread social ills.
 Others are skeptical about the effectiveness of liquor sale liberalization and want to ban it completely.
 In 2014, Nunavut's government moved toward more legalization.
 In 2017, the first liquor store in 38 years opened in Iqaluit.

 Nunavut has the highest smoking rate in all of Canada.
 More than half of its adult population smoke cigarettes, with both men and women smoking regularly.
-Some 90% of pregnant women are smokers, although studies have shown it has detrimental effects.
+In 2016, some 90% of pregnant women were smokers, although studies have shown it has detrimental effects.